alexceptionthrown/imoova-bot/README.md

   - Secrets Policy

 ### AWS Lambda
-- Create Lambda Function with Python 3.13
+- Create Lambda Function with Python 3.13 using 1769 MB memory and 513 MB ephemeral storage
 - Add layers for SSM (AWS provided), Telegram and scraping (Custom Layers to upload to AWS)

 ### AWS EventBridge